surahman/MCQ-Platform/pkg/http/graph/resolvers/README.md

 returned results from a paged query may return duplicated or missed records between pages.

 _Request:_ The `Quiz ID` must be supplied in the request.
-The encrypted and Base64 URL encoded page cursor is provided with the query parameter `pageCursor`.
+The encrypted and Base64 URL encoded page cursor is provided with the query parameter `cursor`.
 The maximum number of records to retrieve in a request is set via the `pageSize` query parameter.
 The first request sent to this endpoint should only include the `pageSize`.
-The subsequent responses will have the query string link generated automatically.
+The subsequent responses will include the `cursor` and optional `pageSize` to be used to access subsequent pages of data.

 ```graphql
 query {